-This error impacts <service impacted> (choose one from list below)
+This error impacts <service impacted> (choose one from list below).

-- PDWS: the users' ability to perform a patient search - MPI: the users' ability to retrieve VA records - VDS: the users' ability for VA users to log in and retrieve VA records - VistA Host: the ability for JLV to retrieve records for the specified host - BHIE Relay Service (BRS): the users' ability to retrieve DOD records - Database: the ability for the application to check the authorized users list, retrieve a user's profile, generate a site list for the log in, and the ability for JLV to log auditing records - SnareWorks: the ability for DOD users to log in - jMeadows: the application's ability to connect to external sources; users will not be able to log in to JLV until service is restored - CAPRI: the ability for JLV to authenticate VBA users - BRS/DES: the users' ability to retrieve DOD, FEHR, and Community Partner records
+- PDWS: the users' ability to perform a patient search. - MPI: the users' ability to retrieve VA records. - VDS: the users' ability for VA users to log in and retrieve VA records. - VistA Host: the ability for JLV to retrieve records for the specified host. - BHIE Relay Service (BRS): the users' ability to retrieve DOD records. - Database: the ability for the application to check the authorized users list, retrieve a user's profile, generate a site list for the log in, and the ability for JLV to log auditing records. - jMeadows: the application's ability to connect to external sources; users will not be able to log in to JLV until service is restored. - CAPRI: the ability for JLV to authenticate VBA users. - BRS/DES: the users' ability to retrieve DOD, FEHR, and Community Partner records.

 Please stand by as we further investigate the error.
-You will be notified by e-mail as soon as the issue is rectified.
+You will be notified by email as soon as the issue is rectified.
 If the issue persists longer than 90 minutes from now, you will be notified of the error status and resolution progress in another e-mail.